manojkrushna/CoronaVirusTracker/README.md

 # CoronaVirusTracker

-login features to be added
+login/registration features to be added